Skip to content

 Barking when you're on a video call

 Demand barking, almost always.
 The dog has noticed your attention is elsewhere and is bidding for it.
-Same protocol as type 2.
+Same as demand barking.

 Indoor barking at outside dogs walking past